An Ode To Joy

 I was stunned.
 Speechless.
 In my mind, I raced through years of coaching, years of ‘acting techniques.’
 Finally, after what seemed an eternity, I thanked him and left, to sort out the meaning of what I had just heard.
 It is thought-driven.
 It is a process of overcoming my individual thoughts and ideas, and gaining the character’s viewpoint.
 I understood, for the first time, what it means to be an actor.

+It is a progression of thoughts, ideas, actions and feelings that capture a character’s attention.
+Emotion does not drive the character, it is the thoughts and reactions s/he has that propel him/her through the scene.
+Previously, I felt the emotions of the moment, not necessarily the accurate emotions of the character, but my emotions.
+And, I discovered that the misalignment I had created lessened the degree of joy I had as the character.
+A lot of the roles I had created came up to me, like spirits urging me to recognize the true nature of their viewpoints.
+Immediately, I began to slow down the process, rather than leaping to assumptions that propelled me into emotional states, the thoughts became dominant.
+I began to understand that the process of gaining compassion with the character is very similar to life’s challenges in relationships.
 I recalled days in New York, as a young actor successfully active in theatre, I would bounce into the Actor’s Equity lounge, and attempt to have conversations with the older, wiser (I thought), balanced actors.
 Unfortunately, I was encountered by bitterness, blame, shame, and regret.
 Here I was, full of joy and my fellow actors were miserable and negative.
 I made a decision at that point in time, to never fall into that trap.
 I was dedicated to discover how I could avoid the perils of thriving on myself, being absorbed in me, me, me.
 Finally, after these many years preparing myself for this joyful work, I found where the light comes from.
 It comes by having your attention on others, giving support, assistance, acknowledgment, and sharing joy with as many people who will receive it.
 We all have choices in life.
 The secret is predicting the outcomes of each choice you make, and taking personal responsibility for making that choice and dealing the cards that follow.

 I have been performing and teaching since 1975 when I opened the Los Angeles Academy of Dramatic Art.
 I have mentored many students following the principles taught at the London Academy.
 One of the most valuable lessons I learned was teaching is entirely collaborative, without criticism, opinions, declarations, etc. As a performer, I realized when I’m on stage, television or in front of a camera, I am responsible for every choice I make.
 I had brief encounters with a few bullish instructors, whose philosophy was to belittle, badger, and berate artists to toughen them up for the profession.
 I had the privilege to work with some of our best actors, all of whom were sincerely interested people.
 I remember on the film set of Gideon’s Trumpet, working with Henry Fonda, how he was open to all fans who wanted his autograph, and he even had conversations with some of them.
 There was nothing bullish about him, or Gregory Peck on the set of The Blue and The Grey.
 I worked with Robert Duvall, Ed Asner, Elizabeth Montgomery, and others, none of which were pushy, arrogant or aggressive.
 For the most part, they followed the policy, “if you don’t have something nice to say, don’t say anything.”
 That is not what they said, but how they behaved.
 Criticism leads to a dead end street.
 Criticism is an enemy to joy.